 ♦ How to Paint a Hummingbird in 12 Steps May 21 2015

 I love painting on platters.
 They allow me to create detailed paintings on something that can be used for everyday celebrations.
 When painting on canvases, I like big landscapes with lots of texture and color and thick layers of paint.
 But when painting on ceramics, often less is more.
 A simple flower or a delicate bird is a beautiful statement against the white of a plate or platter.
-You can see more of my painted ceramics in this gallery.
+You can see more of my limited edition painted pieces here.

 You don't have to paint the hummingbird on a platter, you can paint this pretty bird on water color paper, on a canvas, glass, wood, whatever you fancy.
 This tutorial is simply to demonstrate how easy layering colors and texture can be and when you do it step by step, even if you aren't an experienced painter, you can create a beautiful work of art.

 The only thing that you need to make sure you use is paint that is not too opaque.
 You will need to layer your colors over one another so stick to paints that are thin and have a translucent quality to them.
 Watercolors would work very well.
 If you are attempting this on ceramics, then I recommend purchasing ceramic paints from your local craft store that you can heat-set so the plate can be washed.

 Okay, enough talk.
 Let's paint!

 Step 1: Outline your bird with a bright green.
 You can cut out a paper outline of a bird you like the shape of and simply trace it onto your surface with a tiny paint-brush.

 Step 2: Fill in the lower part of the bird with a medium to dark blue

 Step 3: Add in the branch with a medium brown.
 You can create as many branches as you'd like.